 Cartoon by Samantha Galbraith @sgalbraith47

-We have supported the Junior Doctors throughout their action and now await their ballot.
-See our update in the posts below and for one of our supporter's views see this column in the Sheffield Star http://tinyurl.com/oo8qoc3
+We have supported the Junior Doctors throughout their action because we felt they were being unfairly treated and were being treated as the advance guard for Hunt's uncosted, unfunded and misconceived ambition for a 7 day NHS.
+(For one of our supporter's views at the beginning of the dispute see this column in the Sheffield Star http://tinyurl.com/oo8qoc3)

 For our questions to 2015 General Election candidates and canvassers about the NHS see our website campaign page